 Your buying guide for the best Chinese phones in 2017

-You've probably heard of brands such as Huawei/Honor, ZTE and Lenovo, although you might not be aware that the latter makes phones as well as laptops.
+You've probably heard of brands such as Huawei, ZTE and Lenovo, although you might not be aware that the latter makes phones as well as laptops.
 Xiaomi, too, is becoming increasingly popular worldwide, and is known as China's Apple.
 Then there's Meizu, Letv, Oppo, Homtom, Vernee, UMI, Ulefone, Elephone, Doogee, Leagoo, Bluboo, Oukitel and others that won't sound familiar to a UK audience but offer fantastic value and are well worth your attention.

-But the problem with many Chinese phones is that they can be difficult to get hold of in the UK, and should something go wrong it is more difficult to get it sorted.
+The problem with many Chinese phones is that they can be difficult to get hold of in the UK, and should something go wrong it is more difficult to get it sorted.
 To buy a Chinese phone in the UK you'll either need to look on a site such as eBay or Amazon, or go through a grey-market importer such as Geekbuying, GearBest or Coolicool.
 Be sure to read up on our grey-market tech buying advice before you do so.

 Should you buy a Chinese phone in the UK?